 At the hearing, the judge will ask the proposed guardians any questions that the judge might have.
 If the proposed protected person is present, the judge will ask the person some questions as well.
 Anyone who is against the guardianship will also be able to tell the judge the reasons they are opposed.

-Prior to the hearing, the Court will have appointed an attorney to represent the proposed protected person.
+Prior to the hearing, the Court will appoint an attorney to represent the proposed protected person.
 The attorney will be present to represent the adult's wishes.

 After the judge has heard from everyone, the judge may decide immediately whether to grant or deny the guardianship.
 If the judge needs to hear more before deciding on the guardianship, the judge may set a trial where the judge will hear from witnesses and examine any other evidence.
 Follow any instructions given by the judge if the judge does not make a final decision at this hearing.